 As leaders, board members have three important roles:

 Here again, transparency is a best practice that plays a role in an effective board.
-Make meetings as accessible as possible to homeowners by offering ways for them to attend via conference calls or webinars.
 Have board meetings at a set day and time every month and have an agenda clearly set for items that are ready for an action of some kind.
 Being prepared will help you conduct the business of the association more smoothly and quickly – no 3-hour meetings!

 There are times when the board needs to meet for confidential reasons such as discussions of legal matters.
 Those executive sessions are separate from general board meetings and closed to residents.